ArduPilot/ardupilot_wiki/antennatracker/source/index.rst

 a ground station.

-If your a developer wanting to work on AntennaTracker please join the ArduPilot gitter chat channel which can be found in the Community menu above.
+If your a developer wanting to work on AntennaTracker please join the ArduPilot Discord chat channel which can be found in the Community menu above.

 If your a user looking for support on the AntennaTracker please go to